Back to Blog

 System Cron with Node Scripts

 The simplest approach: write a Node script and schedule it with system cron.
-No dependencies, maximum portability.
+No dependencies, maximum portability, but no built-in retry or monitoring.

 Monitoring node-cron Jobs